 The Group participates in the underlying risks through its retention and through its co-participation in excess layers.
 The Group reviews its reinsurance programs on an annual basis to reflect its risk appetite and market conditions.
-In 2022, the Group purchased:

-- Several regional catastrophe treaties.

-- A global property catastrophe treaty which was renewed on April 1, 2022, for a further three years
+A global property catastrophe treaty was renewed on April 1, 2022, for a further three years.

-- A global aggregate catastrophe treaty